SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 - __Footer:__

-    - Fotter contains social link icons which when clicked on will open the destination in a new tab for the user.
+    - Footer contains social link icons which when clicked on will open the destination in a new tab for the user.
     - Social media icons contain links to:
         - Facebook
         - Twitter
-        - Youtube
+        - YouTube
         - Instagram